-As this month marks World Environment Day, global food system experts are gathering at the Stockholm EAT Food Forum, searching for solutions on how to better manage our food systems and natural resources.
+As this month marks World Environment Day, global food system experts are discussing solutions at the Stockholm EAT Food Forum.
 Some of the best solutions will involve science, government, and business working together through cutting edge business models.
-WLE presented these models at EAT 2018 and aims to build on collaborations at this year's EAT, as we ready the launch of a major international Commission that will drive these kinds of solutions forward.
+WLE presented these models at EAT 2018 and aims to build on collaborations as we ready the launch of a major international Commission that will drive these kinds of solutions forward.

 But we need to produce enough nutritious food for our growing populations, so we need approaches that incentivize sustainability.
 We need to shake up current models by employing “business models from edge” – the edges of our food system innovations, such as agricultural, food and human waste.
 And the front edges – the frontlines – of food production.
 Here are three developing world sectors that are about ready to take off: